AvaloniaUI/AvaloniaUI.DeveloperTools/docs/early-access.md

 1. How easy to follow Getting Started process is?
 2. How well does the tool work with your application?
 Any performance issues?
 3. What do you think about current feature set?
-4. Is there any possible reason, why would you prefer old developer tools?
+4. Is there any possible reason, why would you prefer legacy developer tools?
 5. Any problems with shortcuts?
 If any should be redefined or added?
 6. What do you think about dark/light color palette?